The number one way to prevent sexual assault is to not rape.

 - Men have no right to force someone against their will.
 Guys — ask for consent, and respect what your partner wants.

 - We know that “bystander intervention” can work.
-Watch out for each other.
-Speak up when someone is being inappropriate.
+Watch out for each other and speak up when someone is being inappropriate.

 - Sometimes bad things happen in spite of being very careful and doing everything right.
 But it is never EVER your fault.